Vikalp Kriya

 Each one of us have the right to "act"!

-We explore the scope and possibilities of theatre as an empowering process
+We explore the scope and possibilities of theatre as an empowering process with groups and communities to rehearse change

 Picture